top of page

 Collaborative Pianist

 Victor’s passion for accompanying shines through when given the opportunity to collaborate with any musician.
-During his education he constantly honed his collaborative piano skills under Gabriel Sanchez, Zaheng Zhu, and Carla LaRocca.
+During his education he constantly honed his collaborative piano skills under Gabriel Sanchez, Zazheng Zhu, and Luz Manriquez.

-Most recently, Victor was seen accompanying a variety of singers for the Steel City Cabaret: PRIDE Event.
-Other recent performances include: premiering Emma Berkowitz's "Language of the Flowers", a musical theatre recording for Mezzo-Soprano Sarah Austin, church accompaniment at Liberty Chapel in Washington, PA, and playing Keys for a production of Newsies at Nolan Catholic High School.
+Most recently, Victor was seen accompanying Apollo-Ridge's production of Mamma Mia.
+Other recent performances include: Steel City Cabaret's PRIDE show, premiering Emma Berkowitz's "Language of the Flowers", a musical theatre recording for Mezzo-Soprano Sarah Austin, church accompaniment at Liberty Chapel in Washington, PA, and playing Keys for a production of Newsies at Nolan Catholic High School.

 Composer